ultraq/gradle-support/README.md

       Note that this is currently using the transitional Portal OSSRH Staging API that Sonatype has created to allow people to slowly migrate to their newer Publisher API.
-This will be rewritten to utilize the Publisher API in future
+This will be rewritten to utilize the Publisher API in future.

-      While this method takes credential information, DO NOT enter your actual credentials into your build script.
+      As this method takes credential information, DO NOT enter your actual credentials into your build script.
 Instead, reference Gradle properties or environment variables.